steven-lm/Genre-Classifier/README.md

 ## Testing Functions
+We will create two testing functions to observe our model.

+**Inference function:** Our first function will take in a title name and search if it exists in our dataset.
+If it exists, this function will then use the summary of the book and predict its genres.
+We can then observe the difference between the prediction/actual genres.

+**Analyse function:** The analyse function takes in our own text and will predict its genres.
+For this example we will be using the summary of 'The Woman in White' (from Wikipedia) which does not exist in our dataset.

+The actual genres for this book are Novel, Fiction, Gothic and Mystery so this prediction is considerably accurate.

 ## Evaluation
 From the results, the Neural network achieved the best f1 score and if we were to measure its accuracy: </br>